 From the Mt.
 Werner Aid Station join Mountain View Trail (FS Trail 1032).
 Descend the ridge off Mt.
 Werner with nice views of the meadows of Hogan Park to the south and the peaks of the Zirkel Wilderness to the north.
 This is beautiful single track, some of the nicest in Colorado, with lots of challenging steep ups and downs.
 About 6.3 miles from Mt Werner a short steep descent at the end of the Mountain View Trail will bring you to the trail junction with the Fish Creek Falls Trail (FS Trail 1102) coming in from the left.
 Take it.
-LISTEN UP - THIS IS A CHANGE FROM PAST YEARS!
-Turn down Fish Creek Falls Trail!
+LISTEN UP - REPEAT - TURN DOWN FISH CREEK FALLS TRAIL!!
 Then proceed down the canyon to the Fish Creek Aid Station.
-NOTE!
-We have eliminated the first Long Lake Aid Station, nor will there any longer be drop bag access at Long Lake.
-REPEAT - NO DROP BAGS AT LONG LAKE!
-Take a LEFT onto the Fish Creek Falls Trail.
-No way can you folks can come all the way to Steamboat and not see beautiful Fish Creek Falls Trail, so go down, down, down through the canyon.
+Anyway, no way can you folks can come all the way to Steamboat and not see beautiful Fish Creek Falls Trail, so go down, down through the canyon.
 There will be opportunities to purify water after the first few miles from the junction as you parallel a small river.
 The trail can be very rough and rocky and steep (over 25% gradient) in places but so what? - YOU'RE HUNDRED MILERS!
 (Seriously: Use caution.
 Your chances of winning, or of finishing, will be significantly compromised should you suffer broken or mangled limbs, or worse).
 And who cares if you get a little wet!
 Anyway, its early, and you're feeling pretty fresh, aren't you?
 Note: There is a steep rocky section where the trail is indistinct or vague.
-Not a big deal if you do so (it's only a short ways), but do not go left towards the Falls.
+Not a big deal if you do so (it's only a short ways), but do not go left towards the Falls, unless you want to see the falls.
 Go down.
 The trail will reappear.
 Eventually you'll get to the trailhead and the Fish Creek Falls Aid Station.
 Crew access is permitted only via bike, rollerblade, or foot.
 REPEAT: NO CREW PARKING AT THE TRAILHEAD!
 NADA!
 AND NO DRIVING THERE EITHER!
 OUR FOREST SERVICE PERMIT DEPENDS ON IT!
-There is a 5pm cut off here.
+There is a 6 pm cut off here.